MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ![Sample output table derived from the fact_Sales table of the Wide World Importers Azure Synapse Analytics database](media/query-folding-basics/sample-output.png)

-This article will showcase three ways to achieve the same output with different levels of query folding ranging from no query folding to full query folding.
+This article will showcase three ways to achieve the same output with different levels of query folding:
+- No query folding
+- Partial query folding
+- Full query folding

 #### No query folding